Football clubs

 1934 - 1939

-Hastings Albion was formed in 1934 as Hotels United, before changing name in 1937.
-The side spent five seasons competing in the Hastings Wednesday League.
+Hastings Albion was originally formed in 1934 as Hotels United, before adopting the name Hastings Albion in 1937.
+The team spent five seasons competing in the Hastings Wednesday League.

 Hastings Alliance